 Often one of the biggest challenges that I find, is how to expand their business in sales or reach, as well as finding economical advertising that allows them to stay on track to reach these goals without putting a hole in their wallet.
 Trying to advertise a franchise can also carry with it additional, unique difficulties that other types of businesses may not face at all.
 There are many rules and regulations that must be followed so as not to encroach onto the territories of another franchisee.
 Often advertising on a larger national or regional scale can seem nearly impossible.
 One way to go about this is through online advertising.
-Sites like Franchise Go allows Franchise owners to list their opportunity on a reputable site along with other franchises so that possible Franchises can look for an opportunity suited for them based on factors like Interest level or start up fees.
+Sites that allow Franchise owners to list their opportunity on a reputable site along with other franchises so that possible Franchises can look for an opportunity suited for them based on factors like Interest level or start-up fees.

-Print advertising allows advertisers the ability to stretch their budget in a way that not only allows them to advertise for longer period of time but also target specific markets or demographics and expand the reach of their advertising markets, which also improves recognition and reputation of the advertiser.
+Print advertising allows advertisers the ability to stretch their budget in a way that not only allows them to advertise for a longer period of time but also targets specific markets or demographics and expands the reach of their advertising markets, which also improves the recognition and reputation of the advertiser.

-Print advertising placed in credible and well known publications lends it reputation to its advertisers.
+Print advertising placed in credible and well-known publications lends its reputation to its advertisers.

 When you think about products that advertise by including logos that say things like “as seen on ” or “find our ad in ” a respected publication or being promoted by a popular radio host.
 Most people like to feel like they are both ahead of the crowd but also making a decision that the crowd will support.

 Looking at print advertising is a conscious choice.
 Most people set aside a specific time of day to go through their mail or to sit down with their favorite magazine or daily a paper.
 Because of this, it creates an atmosphere where they are open to what they see within the pages whether it is a news article or a new product.
 Paid subscriptions to the print editions of both magazines and newspaper publications continue to remain higher across the board than the digital versions.